yangdanny97/yangdanny97.github.io/_posts/2026-01-17-citibike-strava-heatmap.md

 In this blog post, I'll show you how I downloaded and visualized my Citi Bike ride history, showcasing several types of heatmaps and visualization techniques along the way.
 After that, I'll also use the same techniques to visualize system-wide data, creating something akin to Strava's Global Heatmap.

+All the code for this blog post lives in [this Github repository](https://github.com/yangdanny97/citibike-heatmap), if you want to try it for yourself.
 For those of you not living in NYC, don't worry: this should work for all Lyft-operated bikeshare systems (SF, Chicago, DC, Boston, Portland, etc).

-All the code for this blog post lives in [this Github repository](https://github.com/yangdanny97/citibike-heatmap).

 Before we get started, here's a sneak peek of the system-wide heatmap: